Category Archives: Japanese Royals

 Princess Aiko beginning Gakushuin Girls High School, April 2014. source: Japan Times/AP

 Princess Aiko graduated from Gakushūin Primary School in March 2014, and the following month, she entered the Gakushūin Girls Junior High School.
 She took English lessons each summer at the Gakushūin Women’s College.
 In 2017, Aiko entered the Gakushuin Girls High School, graduating in March 2020.
-In April 2020, Princess Aiko began her studies at Gakushuin University where she will major in Japanese language and literature.
+In April 2020, Princess Aiko began her studies at Gakushuin University where she majored in Japanese language and literature, graduating in March 2024.

 Princess Aiko greeting the press on the day of her coming-of-age-ceremony